-For the purposes of this policy, the "consensual and non-consensual sharing of nude and semi-nude images and/or videos", colloquially known as "sexting", is defined as the sharing between pupils of sexually explicit content, including indecent imagery.
+For the purposes of this policy, the "consensual and non-consensual sharing of nude and semi-nude images and/or videos", colloquially known as "sexting", is defined as the sharing between students of sexually explicit content, including indecent imagery.
 For the purposes of this policy, "indecent imagery" is defined as an image which meets one or more of the following criteria:

 - Nude or semi-nude sexual posing

 - A child touching themselves in a sexual way

 - Any sexual activity involving a child

 - Someone hurting a child sexually

 - Sexual activity that involves animals

-- 5.2.2 For the purposes of this policy, "abuse" is defined as a form of maltreatment of a child which involves inflicting harm or failing to act to prevent harm.
+For the purposes of this policy, "abuse" is defined as a form of maltreatment of a child which involves inflicting harm or failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others - this can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family, institutional or community setting by those known to them or by others, e.g. via the internet.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by one or multiple adults or other children.